 The above is the title of an article in Lucifer (September) by C. J. "Consider the ants, and be wise" seems to receive rather a new interpretation; they are to be considered to be avoided.
 "One has often noticed the light-headedness of the ants," says C. J., "and their preoccupied and undignified way of hurrying forward."
 C. J. wisely urges a reverse course; we should find our bearings; "be at home with ourselves" before study can be profitably pursued.
 The universe is goodness; life is bliss; sorrow is but the impediment to a realization of this bliss; pain "an obstruction" to the "inherent" delight of things.
-"If the end and aim be life-a rounded, harmonious and gracious life-then the first means is an understanding, a grasp of life."
+"If the end and aim be life-a rounded, harmonious and gracious life-then the first means is an understanding. a grasp of life."
 Studies are useful and helpful as they make us "more at home with ourselves and in ourselves."
 "We have no business with other people's solutions of the mysteries before we have found the mysteries in and for ourselves. . . .
-Most of our quotation is only a confession that we have never made the thought and taken possession of it. . .
+Most of our quotation is only a confession that we have never made the thought quite our own, that we have never been at home with the thought and taken possession of it. . . .
 This coming home to ourselves is the first step in the way."
 The article is extremely interesting.